FEBS | EMBO Women in Science Award

 - Please submit the documents via the EMBO website here.

-An award committee of eight members will evaluate the nominees and make the selection.
+An award committee will evaluate the nominees and make the selection.
 The official announcement will be made via a press release prior to the FEBS Congress.

 The awardee is expected to receive the award in person at the FEBS Congress; exceptions can be made only under special circumstances, such as ill health.
 The recipient of the award is expected to give a plenary lecture at the FEBS Congress.
 During the award ceremony she will receive a cheque of €10,000 and a commemorative statuette.
 The awardee’s travel and accommodation will be covered.